How To Give Back Locally This Holiday Season

 Help a neighbour

-As the holidays approach, check in with neighbours, friends, and family members who are elderly or have pre-existing conditions.
+As the holidays approach, check in with neighbours, friends, and family members who are elderly.
 You may be able to provide much needed help delivering groceries and supplies or running errands.

 Blood donations are always important, but hospitals need them now more than ever.
 If you’ve never given blood before, there is no better time to give it a try.
 It’s easier than you might think, and your gift could save lives.